-Prior to meter installation all meter sockets must be identified with permanent labeling by final space or unit number, letter designation, and/or street address.
-Meter sockets must have engraved phenolic nameplates installed on the cover of the meter socket.
+Prior to meter installation, all meter sockets must be identified with permanent labeling by final space or unit number, letter designation, and/or street address.
+Meter sockets must have engraved phenolic nameplates affixed to the socket covers.
+Nameplates must be placed directly beneath the meter socket on the side closest to the disconnect switch.
+See Figure 6.8.